 The first full day of the tour will be sightseeing around Amman at the Rabbath Ammon, the Roman Theatre, the Archaeological Museum, and the Citadel, which contains the remains of the massive Temple of Hercules.

-Tuesday, May 5: Amman and the Dead Sea
+Tuesday, May 5: Madaba and the Dead Sea

 In the morning, we will be attending meetings with Jordanian officials.
-In the afternoon, we will wrap up our time in Amman and head out of the city, stopping at the Dead Sea for an early dinner along the way to our accommodations in Petra.
+In the afternoon, we will wrap up our time in Amman and head out of the city, visiting the Byzantine mosaics at Madaba and stopping at the Dead Sea for an early dinner along the way to our accommodations in Petra.

 Wednesday, May 6: Petra and Wadi Rum